ilpropheta/bonnet/README.md

 - [tiny-process](https://gitlab.com/eidheim/tiny-process-library)
 - WebView2 [nuget package](https://www.nuget.org/packages/Microsoft.Web.WebView2)

 For simplicity, the latter only is installed as a Nuget package into the project, the others are stored in `deps/`.
+A few changes have been made to `webview` and `tiny-process` to accommodate our needs (search the code for `ilpropheta:` for details).

 The name *bonnet* is an idea of mine who sometimes wants to name things after famous pirates.
 As [Stede Bonnet](https://en.wikipedia.org/wiki/Stede_Bonnet) tried with might and main turning to piracy despite his lack of sailing experience, here I am developing a WebView2 program without any previous experience with that technology!